oracle/truffleruby/doc/contributor/using-intellij.md

 Installing the Eclipse Code Formatter plugin is recommended to have the Java source code always formatted to match the project's guidelines.

-1. Download Eclipse version 4.5.2 (same version is used in the CI)

-2. Export path of the installed Eclipse IDE

-    ```bash
-    # e.g. on macOS
-    export ECLIPSE_EXE=`jt install eclipse`
-    ```

-3. Install the 'Eclipse Code Formatter' plugin in IntelliJ's Preferences > Plugins section.
+1. Install the 'Eclipse Code Formatter' plugin in IntelliJ's Preferences > Plugins section.

-4. The plugin will be fully configured in next step where the project files are generated with `mx intellijinit`.
+2. The plugin will be fully configured in next step where the project files are generated with `jt idea`.

 To format the source code use the usual idea shortcut for formatting the file.
 If imports are not being optimised as well, use idea action "Show Reformat File